-Executing Official: An individual who has the authority to purchase Goods and/or Services on behalf of the University.
+Executing Official: An individual who has the authority to Execute: The act of signing a contract, purchase Goods and/order or Services on behalf of the University.

 External Financial Loan: Funds borrowed from external sources, such as banks, for the purpose of financing the purchase of personal property.